Year 1 Attack Defend Shoot Unit 2 Lesson 3

 • I can bounce different balls myself.

-• I can use bouncing skills to try and score at a goal.
+• I can use throwing skills to try to bounce the ball in the hoop.

 We are Learning...